zentrum-lexikographie/dwdsmor/README.md

 […]
 ```

-More sophisticated tools for analysis and paradigm generation are provided in
+More sophisticated tools for analysis and paradigm generation with the
+DWDSmor Python library are provided by the Python scripts `analysis.py`
-the `tools/` subdirectory, i.e. `tools/analysis.py` and `tools/paradigm.py`.
+and `paradigm.py` in the `tools/` subdirectory.

 ## Development